 There’s a reason why this photo from The Home Edit looks so good: similar items (like cans of ginger-ale and tubs of sour cream) are all grouped together.
 The result is a fridge that’s well organized and visually appealing.
 Grouping items together in this way means never having to say, “Where did that last can of La Croix go?”

-The Home Edit: A Guide to Organizing and Realizing Your House Goals, $13.99 on Amazon
+The Home Edit: A Guide to Organizing and Realizing Your House Goals, $13.29 from Amazon

 Read all about it (and get bonus refrigerator labels, which are included with the book).